-Consistently ranked among the top philosophy departments in the country for research and teaching, the Department of Philosophy at King’s College London is one of the largest and most distinguished in the country, with twenty six permanent members of staff, including six new appointments joining us in September 2012, plus nine current postdoctoral fellows.
+Consistently ranked among the top philosophy departments in the country for research and teaching, the Department of Philosophy at King’s College London is one of the largest and most distinguished in the UK, if not the world.
+It ranked 6th in the UK in the 2016 QS World University Rankings by Subject.

 Links and partnerships

-Closer to home, our partnership with the Institute of Psychiatry allows us to offer an unrivalled interdisciplinary MSc in the Philosophy of Mental Disorder.
-We are also delighted to play an integral part in the College’s Wellcome Trust-funded Humanities & Health project through our Philosophy of Medicine seminar series, which runs fortnightly during term time.
+Closer to home, we are delighted to play an integral part in the College’s Wellcome Trust-funded Humanities & Health project through our Philosophy of Medicine project, including a seminar series which runs fortnightly during term time.

 Everybody in our community, from the academic staff to our visiting fellows and in particular the student body, plays an active role in the life of the Department.